Microsoft launches Bing supported by $100m advertising drive

 Microsoft has also unveiled its intentions of setting up a high-profile UK agency and advertiser roadshow, in a clear bid to persuade UK brands to invest in Bing.

 Senior Bing champions will attend the company's annual search summit in London on 18 June 2009, and begin the process of convincing its clients that Bing can be a serious contender for Google.
 The Microsoft Advertiser Roadshow will go out to agencies and advertisers in June and July.

 Figures from internet monitor, Hitwise, show that Microsoft's share of UK search traffic fell from 8.55% in April 2006 to 3.51% in April 2009, while Google's rose from 69.36% to 86.94%.
 So the question on everyone's lips is: will Bing regain some of this market share for Microsoft?

 To achieve this huge numbers of people will need to be persuaded to kick the Google habit, a fact all too obvious to Microsoft, who has committed $100m to its Bing advertising campaign in the US.

 Greenlight is holding The Greenlight Bing Challenge agency-wide from Monday 8 June 2009.
 Employees are competing to see who can forgo Google and use Bing the longest.
 To follow their progress and contribute comments and details of your own Bing experiences, go to the Facebook fan page.

 Wolfram Alpha: not trying to beat Google

-Wolfram Alpha's launch hit the headlines back in May 2009 and has continued to fill column inches ever since, not least for debate over its potential to usurp Google (see our April newsletter for initial coverage).
+Wolfram Alpha's launch hit the headlines back in May 2009 and has continued to fill column inches ever since, not least for debate over its potential to usurp Google.

 Founder, Stephen Wolfram, calls his creation a 'computational knowledge engine' rather than a traditional search engine.
 What's more, he's made no claims to 'kill' rival, Google, and goes so far as to not rule out working with the search giant in the future.